When my daughter wanted a ghost Halloween costume, I jumped at the chance to DIY a classic homemade white bed sheet ghost costume.

 Then turn the sheet around to the back and cut out the sheet material to create an opening for each eye and mouth.

 Here you have it.
 An ooky, spooky ghost costume that your kids will want to wear to the breakfast table.

-We didn’t have a problem with the sheet shifting on my girls heads, but if you’re afraid the sheet might fall off when your kids run, just safety pin (or sew) a white knit cap to the inside of the sheet at the top.
+We didn’t have a problem with the sheet shifting on my girl’s heads, but if you’re afraid the sheet might fall off when your kids run, just use safety pins (or sew) to secure a white knit cap to the inside of the sheet at the top.

 Go check out the adorable Free Halloween Treat Bags Printables this little ghost is holding:

 Please note that this idea is not suitable for a baby costume.
 If you liked this Halloween costume, check out my other creations, like the jellyfish costume, bat costume, and butterfly costume.

 Don’t forget to pin it:

 If you’ve already subscribed, you can get the password from the bottom of any email I send and go directly to the Free Downloads Library.